 For an SCR governance person (SGP), (formerly known as a privacy officer)

 1. Check your smartcard

 Make sure your smartcard is working.
 Put the smartcard in the reader and follow the instructions to check it isn't locked and that you know the PIN.
 Contact your local Registration Authority for help with problems, or if you don't have a smartcard.

 3. Request the SGP role for your smartcard

 Complete the form to request the SGP role addition for your smartcard.
-We will then approve the addition of the relevant roles to the smartcard with your local Registration Authority (RA).
-Your RA will process this in line with the local organisation's service level agreement.
+We will then approve the addition of the relevant roles to the smartcard with your local registration authority.
+Your registration authority will process this in line with the local organisation's service level agreement.

 For a new pharmacy needing to go live with SCR